-Google Adsense is the way many new bloggers choose to monetize their blogs, but working out how much you can earn from it can be unclear.
-The big question is, how much does Google Adsense pay per pageview?
-Well, today we're going to attempt to answer that question.
+Google Adsense is the way many new bloggers and YouTubers choose to monetize their sites, but working out how much you can earn from it can be unclear.
+So, how much does Google Adsense pay per pageview?
+In short, it varies.

 - How Much Does Google Adsense Pay Per Pageview?